carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Nextflow is a workflow management system that combines a runtime environment, software that is designed to run other software, and a *programming domain specific language (DSL)* that eases the writing of computational pipelines.

 Nextflow is built around the idea that Linux is the lingua franca of data science.
-Nextflow follows Linux's "small pieces loosely joined" philosophy: in which many simple but powerful command-line and scripting tools, when chained together, facilitate more complex data manipulations.
+Nextflow follows Linux's "small pieces loosely joined" philosophy: many simple but powerful command-line and scripting tools facilitate, when chained together, more complex data manipulations.

 Nextflow extends this approach, adding the ability to define complex program interactions and an accessible (high-level) parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming), whereby `processes` are connected via their `outputs` and `inputs` to other `processes`, and run as soon as they receive an input.